MarcSaghiah/MarcSaghiah/README.md

 GitHub account created on 27/02/2026 to showcase personal projects developed over several years.
 Some projects were developed locally; the limited commit history does not reflect actual development time.
+This account replaces a previous GitHub account to which I no longer have access.

 ---